 Table 1 - Renewal Requirements and Points

 Published articles are counted as points toward re-certification.
 Vibrations magazine will prepare your case history for publication.
-You will receive three points toward re-certification and a free one-year certification fee, which includes membership in Vibration Institute and a subscription to Vibrations magazine.
+You will receive three points toward re-certification.
 Contact the Institute for specific information about re-certification.

-To download a copy of the current Application for Re-Certification please click here.
+To download a copy of the current Application for Re-Certification, be sure to open the in Adobe Reader to utilize the fillable PDF.

 0% 0 points